-This program’s volunteers collect food from area grocery stores, restaurants and bakeries for distribution to the hungry through the Soup Kitchen and more than 20 local feeding programs with which we share these donations.
-Over the course of one year, over 400 tons of food—that would otherwise be thrown away—is salvaged and directed to those in need.
+This program’s volunteers collect food from area grocery stores, restaurants and bakeries for distribution to the hungry through the Soup Kitchen and 16 local feeding programs with which we share these donations.
+Over the course of one year, over 500 tons of food—that would otherwise be thrown away—is salvaged and directed to those in need.

 “Hunger hurts.
 Think about the last time you missed a meal…” – Good Shepherd Center Staff